tarwn/lessthandot-hugo/blogs/content/posts/2014-10-06-sql-server-days-2014-slide-deck.md

   - ssis

 ---
 SQL Server Days 2014 is over, but it has been one great event.
 A very big thanks to the organizers!
-My session went pretty well, somewhere around 60 attendees I would guess and they didn&#8217;t seem too bored.
+My session went pretty well, somewhere around 60 attendees I would guess and they didn't seem too bored.
 I saw some other great sessions as well, such as Buck Woody ([twitter][1]) on Big Data (and a fantastic keynote) and a demo session on Azure ML.
 I also attended Grants ([twitter][2] | [blog][3]) precon on execution plans and I definitely learned a lot.

-It was great to meet up with the #sqlfamily and I can&#8217;t wait for next years edition.
+It was great to meet up with the #sqlfamily and I can't wait for next years edition.

-I have uploaded my slides to [Slideshare][4], in case you&#8217;re interested.
+I have uploaded my slides to [Slideshare][4], in case you're interested.

  [1]: https://twitter.com/buckwoody
  [2]: https://twitter.com/GFritchey